 In short, to make filing taxes easier and protect your personal assets, open a business bank account that’s dedicated to the business transactions of your LLC.

-To open a bank account for your LLC, you’ll need what is referred to as a “bank kit”.
+To open a bank account for your LLC, you’ll need what is referred to as a “bank kit.”
 A bank kit contains things such as a copy of your Articles of Organization, Operating Agreement, and your EIN as well as your company’s initial resolution.
-Basically, you’ll need to collate all of the formation documents that you’ve been obtaining and filing so far to form your LLC.
+Basically, you’ll need to collate all the formation documents that you’ve been obtaining and filing so far to form your LLC.

-If you’d like to get someone to gather all of these documents for you, hire an LLC formation service.
+If you’d like to get someone to gather all these documents for you, hire an LLC formation service.
 Many LLC formation services in Indiana create bank kits as part of their services.

 You took a major step towards deciding the future of your business in Indiana when you formed an Indiana LLC, so congratulations on this momentous business milestone!